Wisc-HCI/lively/README.md

 A scalar value between 0 and 1 that controls how cautious the collision estimate will be.
 The value is 0 by default which is the most cautious and accurate.
 The estimate will be more optimistic when the value approaches 1.

 `a_max`:
-A upper bound distance parameter that, similar to d_max, determined if a shape pair should be included or excluded in collision checking.
+A upper bound distance parameter that, similar to d_max, determines if a shape pair should be included or excluded in collision checking.
 The value is 2.0 meters by default.
 Increasing/Decreasing the distance will result in a greater/smaller distance for the collision queries which will lead to greater/smaller number of collision queries.

 `time_budget`:
 A time parameter that will be used in the collision checking.
 The value is 100 microseconds by default.
 Increase the value will result in a slower but more accurate proximity approximiation.